Yang111105/ETL_Project_Netflix-Movies-IMDB-Rating/README.md

 Team Members: Jenny Yang, Ishin Yavuz, Saeger Godson

 ## Objective:
-A lot of people check IMDB or Rotten Tomatoes score for a movie before watching it on Netflix.
-Some may even wonder if the movie was based on a book as its storyline.
+A lot of people check IMDB or Rotten Tomatoes scores for movies before watching them on Netflix.
+Some even wonder if the movie was based on a popular book or storyline.

-This project collected above information, performed ETL(Extract-Transform-Load) process by reading, transforming and loading Netflix, IMDB/ Rotten Tomatoes Rating and Goodbooks datasets into a SQL database, so further analysis or search can be done based on this consolidated database.
+This project collected above the information, performed ETL(Extract-Transform-Load) process by reading, transforming and loading Netflix, IMDB/ Rotten Tomatoes Rating and Goodbooks datasets into a SQL database.
+Further analysis or search can be done based on this consolidated database.

 ## Resources: